Images of Vitiligo

 Who's at risk?

 Vitiligo may occur at all ages but usually begins between the ages of 2 and 40.
 All races may be affected.
-Despite a common belief, vitiligo is not seen more often in blacks; this may seem to be true only because the condition causes a more obvious cosmetic problem for darker-skinned individuals.
+Despite a common belief, vitiligo is not seen more often in individuals of African descent; this may seem to be true only because the condition causes a more obvious cosmetic problem for darker-skinned individuals.

 Signs and Symptoms